HOME

 Critique of the unitarian Self

-Arguably, Jung to some extent misinterpreted his youthful experience of the two personalities (No.1 and No.2), as related in his autobiography (Jung, 1989).
-He came to understand No.1 as ego and No.2 as Self.
+Arguably, Jung to some extent misinterpreted his youthful experience of the two personalities (No. 1 and No. 2), as related in his autobiography (Jung, 1989).
+He came to understand No. 1 as ego and No. 2 as Self.
 Alternatively, they would represent two complementary aspects of Self, of which one remains in the shadow.
-Personality No.1 was more extraverted, characterized by no-nonsense, whereas the No.2 was more introverted and emotional.
-If No.1 and No.2 are viewed as complementary, they are capable of changing place: No.2 takes precedence and No.1 ends up in the shadow.
-This cannot occur in Jung’s model, while No.2 represents the one and only wholeness, whereas No.1 is viewed as a kind of outgrowth on the psychic tree, known as the ego.
-On a complementarian view, the psyche may experience a reversal, whereby No.2 becomes the new ideal.
+Personality No. 1 was more extraverted, characterized by no-nonsense, whereas the No. 2 was more introverted and emotional.
+If No. 1 and No. 2 are viewed as complementary, they are capable of changing place: No. 2 takes precedence and No. 1 ends up in the shadow.
+This cannot occur in Jung’s model, while No. 2 represents the one and only wholeness, whereas No. 1 is viewed as a kind of outgrowth on the psychic tree, known as the ego.
+From a complementarian viewpoint, the psyche may experience a reversal, whereby No. 2 becomes the new ideal.
 However, it would require a much different ego, much toned down and less expansive.

 However, the notion of “ego” in traditional spiritual philosophy does not overlap with our Western notion.
 What spiritual teachers really mean is that the spiritual Self takes over from the worldly Self.
 The ego is still present, but it basks under another sun that shines with a different light, which transforms the ego and makes it unassuming and unassertive.
 It is evident from the Zen tradition (see above) that the seeker changes his perspective.
 It is as if he now looks at the world with a third eye, which sees the world differently.
 So it really signifies an alternation between the quaternarian and trinitarian Self aspects.